Transport in Delhi: Road transport

-Roads in Delhi are maintained by Municipal Corporation of Delhi (MCD), New Delhi Municipal Council (NDMC), Delhi Cantonment Board (DCB), Public Works Department (PWD) and Delhi Development Authority (DDA).
+Roads in Delhi are maintained by the Municipal Corporation of Delhi, New Delhi Municipal Council, Delhi Cantonment Board, Public Works Department and Delhi Development Authority.
 At 1749 km of road length per 100 km2, Delhi has one of the highest road densities in India.
 Major roadways include the Ring Road and the Outer Ring Road, which had a traffic density of 110,000 vehicles per day in 2001.
 Total road length of Delhi was 28,508 km including 388 km of National Highways.
 Major road-based public transport facilities in Delhi are provided by DTC buses, auto-rickshaws, taxis and cycle-rickshaws.

 Buses

 Delhi Transport Corporation (DTC) operates the world's largest fleet of CNG-powered buses.
 After Pune, Delhi was the second city in India to have an operational Bus rapid transit (BRT) system.
+However the BRT was dismantled in 2016 due to accidents and congestion.

 Delhi has one of India's largest bus transport systems.
 Buses are the most popular means of transport catering to about 60% of Delhi's total demand.
-Buses are operated by the state-owned Delhi Transport Corporation (DTC), which owns largest fleet of Compressed Natural Gas (CNG)-fueled buses in the world, private Blueline bus operators and several chartered bus operators.
+Buses are operated by the state-owned Delhi Transport Corporation (DTC), which owns largest fleet of Compressed Natural Gas (CNG)-fueled buses in the world, private bus operators and several chartered bus operators.
 It is mandatory for all private bus operators to acquire a permit from the State Transport Authority.
 The buses traverse various well-defined intra-city routes.
 Other than regular routes, buses also travel on Railway Special routes; Metro Feeder routes.
 Mudrika (Ring) and Bahri Mudrika (Outer Ring) routes along Ring and Outer-Ring road respectively are amongst the longest intra-city bus routes in the world.
-With the introduction of bus rapid transit (BRT) and the development of dedicated corridors for the service, bus service is set to improve.
 The DTC has started introducing air-conditioned buses and brand new low-floor buses (with floor height of 400 mm and even higher on one third area as against 230 mm available internationally.) on city streets to replace the conventional buses.
 A revamp plan is underway to improve bus-shelters in the city and to integrate GPS systems in DTC buses and bus stops so as to provide reliable information about bus arrivals.

-In 2007, after public uproar concerning the large number of accidents caused by privately owned Blueline buses, the Delhi government, under pressure from the Delhi High Court decided that all Blueline Buses shall be phased out and be eventually replaced by low floor buses of the state-owned DTC.
-The Delhi Government has decided to expedite this process and will procure 6,600 low floor buses for the DTC by commonwealth games next year in mid 2020.
+In 2007, after public uproar concerning the large number of accidents caused by privately owned Blueline buses, the Delhi government, under pressure from the Delhi High Court decided that all Blueline Buses would be phased out and replaced by low floor buses of the state-owned DTC.
+The Delhi Government has decided to expedite this process and will procure 6,600 low floor buses for the DTC by commonwealth games next year in mid 2010.